xymou/HiSim/README.md

 ```

 You can create your own social media simulation by defining new scenarios in agentverse/tasks/simulation.
 There are some key points to define a macro-level simulation:
-- Social Network Cnonstruction: you can assign the social networks of agents by uploading their follower list, either give a dict like {"userA":["followerA", "followerB"]}, or give a file path to "follower_info" of visibility, as the example in * example_data/follower_dict.json * .
+- Social Network Cnonstruction: you can assign the social networks of agents by uploading their follower list, either give a dict like {"userA":["followerA", "followerB"]}, or give a file path to "follower_info" of visibility, as the example in *example_data/follower_dict.json*.
 - Offline News Feed: pre-defined offline news can be fed by "trigger_news" in environment.
 It is a dict whose key is the turn of news feeding and the value is the content of the news.
 - Conventional ABM-driven Users: you need to provide the type and parameters of the abm models and initial attitudes of all the agents (including both the core users and oridinary users) in the "abm_model" field
 - Target: the target/topic of the opinion modeling, such as "the Protection of Abortion", "Metoo Movement"
 - Personal Experience: you can provide the real historical tweets of the users to model the personal memory, where the txt file can be specified in memory_path of personal_history of agent.
-The format of the authentic user tweets can be found in * example_data/sample_user_tweets *.
+The format of the authentic user tweets can be found in *example_data/sample_user_tweets*.
 If the historical tweets are not available, you can set the path to None.
 A full example can be found in the [config.yaml](https://github.com/xymou/HiSim/blob/main/agentverse/tasks/simulation/roe_macro_hybrid/config.yaml)

-Note:
+**Note**:
-If you want to run the simulation with LLM-based agents only (instead of the hybrid pattern), just set the abm config to None.
+If you want to run the simulation with **LLM-based agents only** (instead of the **hybrid** pattern), just set the abm_model config None.
 An exmaple can be found in the [config.yaml](https://github.com/xymou/HiSim/blob/main/agentverse/tasks/simulation/roe_macro_llm/config.yaml)
 .